-From release AAM 2.5, by default, site administrator is not allowed to manager Administrator Role as well as any other roles or users that have Capability Level 10 (for more about Capability Levels refer to official WordPress Roles and Capabilities topic).
+From the release of AAM 2.5, by default, the site administrator is not allowed to manage Administrator Role or any other roles or users that have Capability Level 10 (for more about Capability Levels refer to official WordPress Roles and Capabilities topic).

-The reason for this significant change is that more and more inexperienced users, by mistake, limiting administrator Capabilities and the same time losing access to Admin Panel.
+The reason for this significant change is that more and more often, inexperienced users, by mistake, are limiting administrator Capabilities and as a result, losing access to the Admin Panel.

-AAM is very powerful and flexible tool that is why we still give opportunity for more knowledgeable users to activate this possibility and not only to activate but give access to other users to use AAM features.
+AAM is a very powerful and flexible tool.
+This is why we still allow the option for more knowledgeable users to activate this feature.
+In addition, these advanced users can also give access to other users to use AAM features.

-To show you how it works, lets accomplish these goals:
+To show you how it all works, let’s walk through these goals:

-- Create Regional Manager Role that will be close to Administrator Role with one exception – this Role is not allowed to Delete Other Users and Promote anybody to either Administrator or Regional Manager Role;
+- Create a Regional Manager Role that will be almost identical to Administrator Role with one exception – this Role is not allowed to Delete Other Users or Promote anybody to either Administrator or Regional Manager Role;

-- Give possibility for Regional Manager to configure access to Posts & Pages;
+- Give the ability to the Regional Manager to configure access to Posts & Pages;

-- Give possibility for Regional Manager to create and manage Events on Posts Status & Content Change;
+- Give the ability to the Regional Manager to create and manage Events on Posts Status & Content Change;

 ACTIVATE SUPER ADMIN FEATURE

-In fact that AAM is moving toward the development framework, we are trying to involve ConfigPress more and more.
-That is why to activate super admin feature you have to define the super_admin Property under aam Section:
+Because AAM is moving more toward the development framework, we are trying to involve ConfigPress more and more.
+This is why in order to activate the super admin feature, you have to define the super_admin Property under aam Section: